EHR for Small Practices: 10 Best Solutions and Benefits They Bring

-Electronic Health Records (EHR) have become a cornerstone in transforming healthcare, especially for small and private practices.
-As tech evolves, EHR for small practices becomes an integral tool for enhancing patient care, improving operational efficiency, and ensuring compliance with healthcare standards.
+An electronic health record (EHR system) has become a cornerstone in transforming healthcare, especially for a small practice or private clinic.
+As modern health information technology evolves, adopting a certified EHR for small practices becomes an integral tool.
+That allows for enhancing patient care, optimizing daily workflow structures, and ensuring compliance with stringent healthcare standards.

-- The Office of the National Coordinator for Health Information Technology (ONC) reports that by 2021, nearly 88% of U.S. office-based physicians have adopted an EHR system.
+• The Office of the National Coordinator for Health Information Technology (ONC) reports that nearly 88% of U.S. office-based small physician practices have adopted a modern clinical EHR system.

-- Centers for Disease Control and Prevention (CDC) states that approximately 78% of physicians have integrated a certified EHR into their practice.
+• The Centers for Disease Control and Prevention (CDC) states that approximately 78% of office-based physician practice groups have integrated a certified platform into their operations.

 Table of Contents